cmdruid/tapscript/README.md

 A basic library for working with Taproot, Schnorr Signatures, and Bitcoin transactions.

+> Note: For nodejs users, please upgrade to version 19+ for globalThis support.

 ## Introduction

 Tapscript uses the latest feature upgrade to Bitcoin called Taproot.
 If you are new to Bitcoin or the Taproot upgrade, please continue reading for a brief overview of how it works.
 This library will be easier to follow if you know what taproot is doing under the hood.